Please note: a valid prescription is required for all prescription medication.

 Side Effects and Safety

-- Genital yeast infections: burning, itching, or discharge
+- Genital symptoms: itching, redness, unusual discharge

 Drug Interactions and Cautions